jamiebird119/game_space/README.md

 Follow the link for a full list of user stories - **UserStories**(#https://docs.google.com/spreadsheets/d/1BrhNhX1Fiv-3raMT9crMyYyqyEfbfkIgaHa_c50PAEY/edit?usp=sharing)

+### Design
+Axure was used to create detailed wireframes for all resolutions.

+#### Theme
+Bootswatch darkly was used for a general dulcet theme and styling with majority of elements following this format for a consistent and crisp user experience.

 Game images and info from Steam.com
 Swtich game info from https://store.nintendo.co.uk/games/nintendo-switch/view-all.list